-Personal Injury Attorneys Helping Clients Injured in Complex LIability Cases Throughout Jefferson County & Beyond
+Personal Injury Attorneys Helping Clients Injured in Complex Liability Cases

 Johnstone Carroll, LLC represents individuals injured while visiting a residential, commercial or government property for recreational, business or official purposes.
 If you were injured in an accident resulting from improperly designed, constructed, maintained or secured premises anywhere in Alabama, call attorney Inge Johnstone to arrange a free consultation.